Reviewable/appengine-remove-action/README.md

 - Storage Admin (`roles/compute.storageAdmin`): to upload files
 - Cloud Build Editor (`cloudbuild.builds.editor`): to build the application
 - App Engine roles:
-  - Deployer (`roles/appengine.deployer`): Can deploy but can not promote
   - Admin (`roles/appengine.appAdmin`): Can manage all App Engine resources (not recommended)

 *Note:* An owner will be needed to create the App Engine application